-- 24.1 The legislation on Conservation Areas is contained in the Planning (Listed Buildings and Conservation Areas) Act 1990.
+- 22.1 The legislation on conservation areas is contained in the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The act defines a conservation area as an 'area of special architectural or historic interest, the character or appearance of which it is desirable to preserve and enhance.'

-- 24.2 The borough has 27 conservation areas, which are identified through the borough-wide proposals map and settlement inset maps.
+- 22.2 The borough has 28 conservation areas, which are identified through the borough-wide policies map and settlement inset maps.
 These are:

-- Ashby Canal
+- Ashby Canal;

-- Barwell (A)
+- Barwell (A);

-- Barwell (B)
+- Barwell (B);

-- Bilstone
+- Bilstone:

-- Burbage
+- Burbage;

-- Cadeby
+- Cadeby;

-- Congerstone
+- Congerstone;

-- Desford
+- Desford:

-- Earl Shilton
+- Earl Shilton;

-- Groby Conservation Area
+- Groby Conservation Area;

-- Higham-on-the-Hill
+- Higham-on-the-Hill;

-- Hinckley Druid Street
+- Hinckley Druid Street;

-- Hinckley Hollycroft
+- Hinckley Hollycroft;

-- Hinckley Town Centre
+- Hinckley Town Centre;

-- Market Bosworth
+- Market Bosworth;

+- Markfield:

-- Markfield
+- Nailstone;

-- Newbold Verdon
+- Newbold Verdon;

-- Orton-on-the-Hill
+- Orton-on-the-Hill;

-- Osbaston
+- Osbaston;

-- Ratby
+- Ratby;

-- Shackerstone
+- Shackerstone;

-- Shenton
+- Shenton;

-- Sibson
+- Sibson;

-- Stoke Golding
+- Stoke Golding;

-- Sutton Cheney
+- Sutton Cheney;

-- Twycross
+- Twycross;

-- Witherley
+- Witherley.